Blackjack vs Roulette

 Let's get one thing out of the way first: Both Blackjack and Roulette are ultimately games of chance.

 The random nature of both these games creates the house edge that exists, and because of the house edge, there is always going to be a limitation for how far skill can take you.
+In Blackjack, the house edge can be reduced by learning and deploying a variety of strategies depending on the hand you are dealt, as well as the hand of the house.

+As we have already said, there's no getting away from the fact that Roulette almost entirely lacks the strategic element that some find so engaging when playing Blackjack.
+Whether this is a problem depends on what kind of a player you are.
 While there are those for whom beating the house through their own efforts is a key aspect of gaming, there is an equal number who get all of their enjoyment from the act of giving up their influence on the events of the game and really relying on luck to win.
 That said, Roulette is not entirely based on luck.

 Clearly, the spin of the wheel and the way the balls land is entirely random, but what Roulette has that Blackjack does not is a variety of ways to manage your risk.
 Blackjack's risk management is binary: You either put more or less money down on each hand.